open-edge-insights/ts-kapacitor/README.md

    4. In case of process based UDFs, provide the correct path of the code within the container in the [kapacitor.conf](config/kapacitor.conf) and in the [kapacitor_devmode.conf](config/kapacitor_devmode.conf).
-      By default, the files and directories will be copied into the container under "/EII" director.
+      By default, the files and directories will be copied into the container under the "/EII" directory.
 It is recommended to keep the custom UDFs in the [udfs](udfs) directory, the path of the custom UDF will be "/EII/udfs/customUDF_name" as shown in below example.
       If the UDF is kept in different path please modify the path in the args accordingly.